11 Reopened Places That May Never Be Clean Enough

 Unfortunately, for many restaurants, it’s still about getting the food out as fast as possible to make room for new customers throughout the day.
 Even as people wait to be seated in a restaurant that is only allowing up to a certain amount of people inside, they are still congregating in one place.
-Don’t miss how to be safe when ordering from a restaurant during the coronavirus pandemic.

 Even before coronavirus, it was difficult to see the gym as a sanitary place considering the abundance of shared equipment and bodily fluids coming into contact with strangers.
 Coronavirus can be transmitted through droplets, plus when exercising, it’s common to touch our face in order to wipe away the sweat.
 Surfaces at the gym will have to be thoroughly disinfected rather than just wiped down in order to meet the increased levels of sanitation necessary right.
 Between not having a staff trained in disinfecting, not having the funds to clean properly, and not having the time to shut down to clean, the levels of cleanliness expected at the gym are unlikely.